 The Effects Of Doing 10Th Planet Warm-Ups For A Year

-The trouble here is, that these type of warm-up routine is only good for advanced classes.
+The trouble here is, that this type of warm-up routine is only good for advanced classes.
 You can’t ask new students to hit up chains of moves as a warmup.
-On the plus side, advanced students can use these style of BJJ warm-ups to prepare a competition game plan.
+On the plus side, advanced students can use this style of BJJ warm-ups to prepare a competition game plan.
 That means each class, you warm up with the preferred strategies for competition, organized into realistic scenarios.

 10th Planet Drill Videos:

 - Quarter Guard